Mgahinga Community Development implement a wide range of programs around Mgahinga and Bwindi Gorilla National Parks.

 Mountain gorilla tracking is the most lucrative tourist activity in both Bwindi and Mgahinga Gorilla National Parks.
 MCDO is investing in Community Based Tourism (CBT) as a means to boost incomes for the local population while at the same time advocating for gorilla conservation.

 MCDO has invested in promoting agriculture as a livelihood and food security mechanism.
 MCDO supports a local farmers group - Gisozi Farmers Duterimbere Association (GDFA) to establish food security initiatives such as Irish potato growing which acts as source of income and food in the area.

 MCDO has supported implementation of a bee keeping project which started with 50 beehives.
-The overall aim of this project is to promote sustainable agriculture and environment conservation hence contributing to improvement on community health and poverty reduction.
+The overall aim of this project is to promote sustainable agriculture and environment conservation contributing to improvement of community health and poverty reduction.